sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 ## In Incident Response

-For the last two or so years the security industry has been all about "Threat Intelligence" with almost zero idea what the word _intelligence_ actually means.
-In most cases companies using the word _intelligence_ are trying to say something involves an intelligent, meaning smart, concept.
+For the last two or so years the security industry has been all about "Threat Intelligence" with almost no idea what the word _intelligence_ actually means.
+In most cases companies using the word _intelligence_ are trying to say something involves an intelligent concept.
 In many cases these are innovative and beneficial, but they aren't intelligence.
-This is coupled with the desire to cash in on the current _threat intelligence_ trend, and thus everything is _intelligence_.
+This is coupled with the desire to cash in on the current (and ambigious) _threat intelligence_ trend and thus everything is _intelligence_.

-Vendors are selling data feeds, management platforms, reports, and tools, but none of these are really intelligence.
+Vendors are selling data feeds, management platforms, actor reports, vulnerability centric reports, and tools, but none of these are really intelligence.
 In every case they are a piece, and in many cases important pieces, but not a whole.
-The whole of threat intelligence takes tools, data sources, people, and processes dedicated to taking in all those inputs and taking them through the intelligence process.
+The whole of threat intelligence takes tools, data sources, people, and processes dedicated to collecting in all those inputs and contextualizing them by working through the intelligence process.

-### A Walk Through the IR Cycle
+### A Walk Through the Intelligence Cycle

-So I track a number of different groups for my own interest, so lets walk through this cycle the way I would for one of the more infamous groups out there the infamous Comment Crew, which got reported by Mandiant as APT1.
+I track a number of different groups for my own interest and work through this cycle often.
+In this case we're going to walk through this cycle the way I would for one of the more infamous groups out there the infamous Comment Crew aka APT1.

 #### Direction
 When I'm doing my personal research I generally have two goals: